 Thomas Jefferson might be history’s busiest polymath.
-His numerous letters work in tandem with the bounty of musings published since his death to illustrate a mind charged by unrest and immense productivity.
+His numerous letters work in tandem with the wealth of musings published since his death to illustrate a mind charged by unrest and immense productivity.

 All the literature mentioned above herald an innovator with remarkable range.
 His role, for instance, in the Barbary Wars at once perplexed his views on emancipation, planted the seed for what we know as the U.S Navy and served as a prelude to America’s long-standing refusal to bargain for liberty.

 Twenty-five years of reserved authority saw him father the library of congress, pen the declaration of independence and found the University of Virginia.
-His agricultural and medical contributions are a testament to his private subscription to deism and are staffed by sober predictions of America’s trajectory.
+His agricultural and medical contributions are a testament to his private subscription to deism and are fueled by his prophetic instincts.

 A man of the land